 Search for property and construction graduate schemes.

 Smaller organisations in the sector tend not to recruit through graduate schemes but hire as and when they need new staff.
-Specialist press such as Building, recruitment sites such as Careers in Construction (CiC) and specialist recruitment agencies such as Randstad will all help you find work.
+Specialist press, recruitment sites and agencies will all help you find work, including:

 What are the construction industry challenges?

-However, despite posting strong growth figures for the first few months of 2022, it's clear there are still challenges ahead - with threats posed by rising inflation, the higher cost of energy and materials, as well as disruptions to the supply chain.
+However, despite posting these strong growth figures and cause for optimism, it's clear there are still challenges ahead - with threats posed by rising inflation, the higher cost of energy and materials, and disruptions to the supply chain.

-Despite this, women still only make up 15% of the workforce (dropping to 2% for those working on site), with organisations such as Women into Construction working to promote gender equality in construction through employment programmes and support.
+Despite improvements in recent times, women still only make up 15% of the workforce (dropping to 2% for those working on site), with organisations such as Women into Construction working to promote gender equality in construction through employment programmes and support.

 Sustainable construction is also a pressing concern across the globe.
-According to the International Energy Agency (IEA), the construction industry accounted for nearly a third (30%) of worldwide energy usage in 2021.
+According to the International Energy Agency (IEA), the construction industry accounts for nearly a third (30%) of worldwide energy consumption and a quarter (26%) of emissions.

 As a major contributor to the UK's carbon emissions and waste, the construction industry is under mounting pressure to choose renewable and recyclable materials, increase project efficiency and adopt greener supply chains to reduce its environmental impact, in line with the government's Construction 2025 strategy.